 3. That Safe Swaddling is Essential for Hip Health

 Did you know that not all baby swaddles are Hip Healthy?
-Any swaddle that wraps baby’s legs straight or pressed together does not support proper hip development and baby can develop post-natal hip dysplasia . . . a condition that cannot be detected at birth.
+Any swaddle that wraps baby’s legs straight or pressed together does not support proper hip development.
+This can cause baby to develop post-natal hip dysplasia . . . a condition that cannot be detected at birth.

 Proper swaddling to ensure healthy hip development should only feature a tight wrap on baby’s upper body with a roomy sac-like design on the lower half of baby’s body.
-Parents should look for a swaddle garment that has a generous bottom allowing baby’s legs to bend up and out at the hips.
-This position allows for natural and proper development of the hip joints.
+Parents should look for a swaddling garment with a generous bottom allowing the baby’s legs to bend up and out at the hips.
+This position allows for the natural and proper development of the hip joints.

-4. That there is a Hip Healthy Way to Use a Baby Carrier and It Starts with the Letter “M”
+4. There is a Hip Healthy Way to Use a Baby Carrier and It Starts with the Letter “M.”

 Why is this position important?
-Babies spend up to 9 months in the womb in the fetal position in which both hips and knees are bent or flexed.
-After birth, it takes several months for the joints to stretch out naturally, and parents can support the process by selecting products that encourage healthy hip development.
+Babies spend up to 9 months in the womb in the fetal position, where both hips and knees are bent or flexed.
+After birth, it takes several months for the joints to stretch out naturally.
+Parents can support the process by selecting products that encourage healthy hip development.

-In a proper carrier your baby will be in a spread squat position and take on the look of a jockey.
+In a proper carrier, your baby will be in a spread squat position and look like a jockey.
 Parents need to look for a carrier that allows baby’s legs to be in the “M” position with the thighs spread around the parents’ torso and the hips bent so the knees are slightly higher or level with the buttocks.
 The carrier should place the child facing inward and provide support from the thighs to the knee.

 This drawing demonstrates a baby carrier that allows for healthy hip positioning.
-The baby’s thighs are spread around the mother’s torso and the hips bent so the knees are slightly higher than the buttocks with the thighs supported, and outlined in an “M” sign.
+The baby’s thighs are spread around the mother’s torso, and the hips are bent, so the knees are slightly higher than the buttocks, with the thighs supported and outlined in an “M” sign.